johanbx/mpv-context-menus-chrome-extension/README.md

 # Mpv Context Menus
-Chrome extension that gives the user the choice to play video source on an external videoplayer called mpv
+Chrome extension and python3 server that gives the user the choice to play video source on an external videoplayer called mpv.

 # Installation on Linux
 ##### Pre requirements